frenic/glitz/packages/react/README.md

 ##### `props.apply()`

 Returns a string with class names of the injected style.
+This method is used to **apply style on built in components** (HTML and SVG elements).

 ```tsx
 import { styled } from '@glitz/react';